 Do you think that my concept of three levels of standard of living (minimum, comfortable, and fulfilled) represent distinct levels of the marginal utility of income?
-They tie in well with the stages of financial independence.
+They tie in well with the steps to financial freedom.
 The utility of extra income tends to decrease with each additional dollar earned.

 Twelve years later and my actual spending hasn’t really changed (mind you, we’re comparing a solo Chris versus Jenni and I both these days).
-The marginal utility of income for me beyond the “comfortable” standard of living was solely to accelerate our attainment of financial independence by 33.
+The marginal utility of income for me beyond the “comfortable” standard of living was solely to accelerate our attainment of financial independence as we became millionaires by 33.

 I never did decide to buy that much nicer car or switch to five-star hotels in my travels even once we could easily afford it.
 We didn’t use our increasing income over the years to inflate our lifestyle.
 Instead, we traded not spending the extra income for more time in our lives as we valued time more than spending.